Skip to main content

 Proximity Verification

-With a wristband assigned to a patient, the staff handheld:
+With a wristband assigned to a patient, the staff device:

 1. Scans for nearby BLE wristbands